cockroachlabs/workshop_labs/troubleshooting/README.md

 ### Create the jumpbox server

+Next, open a new terminal window.
+We will refer to this terminal as the **Jumpbox Terminal**.
-Next, let's create a Jumpbox server from which to run the workload to simulate the App.
+Let's create a Jumpbox server from which to run the workload to simulate the App.

 ```bash
 roachprod create `whoami`-jump -c gce -n 1